YizhePKU/media-workflow-temp/README.md

 /Applications/Maxon\ Cinema\ 4D\ 2025/c4dpy.app/Contents/MacOS/c4dpy /absolute/path/to/c4d_server.py
 ```

-# CI/CD
+# How to deploy

 This project uses Github Actions for CI/CD.
 Commits pushed to the main branch are built, tested, and pushed to
 production automatically.
-If the commit message contains `hotfix:`, the commit is deployed directly without testing (not
+If the commit message contains `hotfix:`, the commit is deployed directly without testing, but
-recommended).

-If you want to build your code on CI without deploying it, you can push your commits to another branch and open a pull
-request to the main branch.
-The commits are built and tested, but won't be deployed until merged into the main branch.
+this is not recommended.
+Pull requests against the main branch are also built and tested, but not deployed.
+Both x86_64
+and arm64 containers are built.

+Environment variables are configured seperately (i.e. they're not pulled from Github Actions variables).
+Contact @XD if
+you need to add or modify an environment variable in production.

 # Project structure